Meeting Load

 What it is: The number of hours spent in meetings, on average for a team and for individuals.
 You can view either Out-of-hours meetings (meetings outside of the individual’s preferred working hours), or All meetings (which includes meetings during and outside of working hours).

-You will need to integrate with Google Workspace to get this metric.
+You will need to to get this metric.

-Why it matters: 78% of people surveyed by Atlassian said they’re expected to attend so many meetings that it’s hard to get their work done.
+Why it matters: said they’re expected to attend so many meetings that it’s hard to get their work done.
 This leads to people working overtime to make up for time spent in meetings and feeling more drained at the end of a meeting-heavy day.

 How we calculate it: We find all eligible meetings in each person’s calendar and calculate their time based on the start and end time.